Laparoscopy Monopolar L Hook vs Bipolar L Hook – Power vs Precision in Electrosurgery

 Clinical advantages:

-They are widely used in routine laparoscopic procedures and cost-efficient setups.
+They are widely used in precision-based and sensitive procedures.

-Both trocars perform the same function but differ in workflow:
+Both instruments perform similar tasks but differ in energy control:

 This impacts: